akka/akka/akka-docs/src/main/paradox/general/configuration.md

 In several places of the configuration file it is possible to specify the fully-qualified class name of something to be instantiated by Akka.
-This is done using Java reflection, which in turn uses a `ClassLoader`.
-Getting the right one in challenging environments like application containers or OSGi bundles is not always trivial, the current approach of Akka is that each `ActorSystem` implementation stores the current thread’s context class loader (if available, otherwise just its own loader as in `this.getClass.getClassLoader`) and uses that for all reflective accesses.
+This is done using Java reflection, which in turn uses a @javadoc[ClassLoader](java.lang.ClassLoader).
+Getting the right one in challenging environments like application containers or OSGi bundles is not always trivial, the current approach of Akka is that each
+@apidoc[ActorSystem](typed.ActorSystem) implementation stores the current thread’s context class loader (if available, otherwise just its own loader as in
+@javadoc[this.getClass.getClassLoader](java.lang.Class#getClassLoader())) and uses that for all reflective accesses.
-This implies that putting Akka on the boot class path will yield `NullPointerException` from strange places: this is not supported.
+This implies that putting Akka on the boot class path will yield
+@javadoc[NullPointerException](java.lang.NullPointerException) from strange places: this is not supported.

 ## Application specific settings